 Iowa's estate tax was repealed effective March 16, 2009.

 Iowa has an inheritance tax.
-Spouses, lineal descendents, lineal ascendants and charitable organizations are all exempt from the tax.
+Spouses, lineal descendants, lineal ascendants and charitable organizations are all exempt from the tax.
 However, other beneficiaries such as siblings, nieces, nephews, cousins and in-laws must pay the tax.
 The tax applies to any decedent's estate if the value is more than $25,000.
-The tax rates depend on the beneficiary.
+Sec.
+450.4 The tax rates depend on the beneficiary.
 If the beneficiary is a brother, sister (or half brother or sister), son-in-law or daughter-in-law then the beneficiary will pay tax on his or her share of the estate at a rate of 5-10% (depending on the size of the share).
 If the beneficiary is an uncle, aunt, niece, nephew, foster child, cousin, brother-in-law, sister-in-law, step-grandchild or some other individual then the beneficiary will pay tax on his or her share of the estate at a rate of 10-15% (depending on the size of the share).
 If the beneficiary is a firm, corporation or society organized for profit then the beneficiary will pay tax on its share at a rate of 15%.
 If the beneficiary is a foreign charitable organization then the foreign charity will pay tax on its share at a rate of 10%.
-Unknown heirs pay tax on their shares at a rate of 5%.
 Code of Iowa §450.10

 Income Tax Charitable Deductions and/or Credits